Million19/llm_to_mcp_integration_engine/README.md

 ---

  ## ❌ Is there an existing communication layer?

 **No.**
 This is a **novel invention**.
-We introduced the **LLM2MCP protocol**, a first-of-its-kind communication layer where LLMs are required to **embed tool selections as JSON** using strict keywords.
+We introduced the **LLM2MCP protocol**, a first-of-its-kind communication framework that connects LLMs to MCP servers or functions in a **structured, validated, and controllable** way.

+What makes it new:

-The tools/functions are listed in both the LLM prompt and the engine for validation—an entirely **new approach**.
+- **Dual Registration**: Tools/functions are listed in both the LLM prompt and the engine, ensuring alignment and consistency.
+- **Non-JSON Tolerance**: Even when the LLM response is not fully JSON, the engine can still extract valid tool selections using regex and logic-based checks.
+- **Retry Framework**: If validation fails (missing tools, incorrect formats, etc.), the engine can retry with a new prompt or even switch to a different LLM.
+- **Fine-Grained Failure Detection**: Developers can diagnose exactly where the LLM fails — whether in selecting the right tool, formatting parameters, or transitioning to tool execution.
+- **Execution Safety**: The engine ensures no tool or MCP server is called unless the response is valid and verified.

+This bundling of validation, fallbacks, control logic, and robustness into a **single integration engine** is what makes it a **new invention**.

 ---